Preparing for a Move? Here's Why Now Is the Perfect Time to Declutter Your Home

 Guest blog written by Oz Moving & Storage

 Some claim that moving to a new home is one of the most stressful life events, right under the death of a loved one and divorce.
 Finding a new place, packing, moving, unpacking everything you own, and settling in a new environment really is overwhelming.
 So, when someone suggests you add decluttering to that list, you probably just wave it off.
+In reality, this could be one of the most important parts of your moving plan.

-Although it sounds like it will make the whole process even more complicated, decluttering before a move can actually have many benefits.
+But although it sounds like it will make the whole process even more complicated, decluttering before a move can actually have many benefits.
 Let's take a look at some of them.

 Why You Should Consider Decluttering Now